resilient-http/resilient.js/README.md

 client.setServers(servers)
 ```

-Perform the request (the best available server will be use automatically)
+Perform the request (the best available server will be used automatically)
 ```js
 client.get('/users', function (err, res) {
   if (res.status === 200) {